chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-python.md

 ### Step 2: Creating the Dockerfile

-To make sure our final image is distroless while still being able to install dependencies with pip, our build will consist of two stages: first, we’ll build the application using the dev image variant, a Wolfi-based image that includes pip and other useful tools for development.
+To make sure our final image is distroless while still being able to install dependencies with pip, our build will consist of two stages: first, we’ll build the application using the `python:latest-dev` image variant, a Wolfi-based image that includes pip and other useful tools for development.
 Then, we’ll create a separate stage for the final image.
 The resulting image will be based on the distroless Python Wolfi image, which means it doesn’t come with pip or even a shell.

 Begin by editing a Dockerfile, with Nano for instance.